-- (iii) After selecting "Hourly or Daily" option, the dialog in Figure 60 displays.
-Click on "Open File" to browse and select the file containing data to transfer, specify the "delimiter" of the file to import (e.g. comma (default), TAB, Others), tick/untick the "remove scaling" box appropriately to ensure data will be imported into "observationinitial" table without the decimal points and then select "View Data" to view the file in data sheet view (tabular form), - (iv) Set the Columns Header by matching each data column by its corresponding field name,
+- (iii) After selecting "Hourly or Daily", the dialog in Figure 60 opens up.
+Click on "Open File" to browse and select the file containing data to transfer, specify the "delimiter" of the file to import e.g. comma (default), TAB or Others (type in the delimiter character).
+Check/uncheck the "remove scaling" box appropriately to ensure data is imported into "observationinitial" table without the decimal points.
+Click "View Data" button to view the data in a grid view (tabular form), - (iv) Set the column headers by matching each data column by its corresponding field name then click the button "Save Header Specs" to have the dialog shown in Figure 61,

-Figure 60: Importing External Data
+Figure 60: Importing Hourly Data